Segence/docker-hadoop/README.md

 - Oracle JDK 8
 - Scala 2.11.8
 - Spark 2.0.0
+- Zeppelin 0.6.1

 Setting up a new Hadoop cluster
 -------------------------------

-For all below steps the Docker image `segence/hadoop:0.3.2` has to be built or pulled from DockerHub.
+For all below steps the Docker image `segence/hadoop:0.4.0` has to be built or pulled from DockerHub.

 - Build the current image locally: `./build-docker-image.sh`
-- Pull from DockerHub: `docker pull segence/hadoop:0.3.2`
+- Pull from DockerHub: `docker pull segence/hadoop:0.4.0`

 The default SSH port of the Docker containers is `2222`.
 This is, so in a standalone cluster setup, each *namenode* and *datanode* containers